IEES is a non-profit organization seeking to:

-- Exchange information in the field of ecological engineering among scientific and educational organizations, private enterprises, non-governmental organizations and governmental bodies;
+- promote the exchange on Ecological Engineering issues between scientific and educational organizations, private enterprises, non-governmental organizations and governmental bodies;

-- Interconnect universities, support the development of a homogeneous Ecological Engineering curriculum;
+- support the development of a common Ecological Engineering curriculum;

 IEES core groups